 The internet is full of opportunity but not all of it is good.
 If you want to make money online, you are going to need to be able to smell out the scammers and people that cannot be trusted.

 Heading to the right places to find work and working with the right people is key.
 Using some of the best freelance websites for beginners are key to you finding work you enjoy.

-While sites like upwork and freelancer do exist, staying away from them is the best advice I can give you.
-The type of work rarely pays well, the clients are not always amazing, and the companies have to be dealt with as well.
+While sites like Upwork and Freelancer do exist, staying away from them is the best advice I can give you.
+The type of work rarely pays well, the clients are not always good, and the companies themselves have to be dealt with as well.

-You will have to pay a monthly subscription fee to a site like freelancer.com just to bid on projects and then if you finally do manage to earn a few bucks, they take a 10% cut (or higher if you use upwork.)
+You will have to pay a monthly subscription fee to a site like freelancer.com just to bid on projects and then if you finally do manage to earn a few bucks, they take a percentage cut.

 The rules are different for each website but the concept is, unfortunately, the same.

 While you may feel like you have no other option, trust me- there are other options.
-These websites are not even the best option for getting your foot in the door because most of the work will not credit you or give you an author profile.
+These websites are not even a good option for getting your foot in the door because most of the work will not credit you or give you an author profile.